freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-grid/66ed8fedf45ce3ece4053eb3.md

 #### --answer--

-Definesa size range between the first and second value.
+Defines a size range between the first and second value.

 ### --question--